khzhao/openforge/README.md

   trained before returning a summary.

 If a gateway and session are active, `@ninja.agent()` discovers them automatically.
-If you need to target a different gateway explicitly, you can still pass `gateway_config=...`.
+If you need to target a different gateway explicitly, pass a `GatewayServerConfig` as the decorator argument, for example `@ninja.agent(gateway_config)`.

 The active environment is recorded on the local machine at: